 Tell us about your teaching approach.

-Your teaching approach will tell the interviewer if your teaching practices make you the best addition to their program.
-If an interviewer asks you about your teaching approach, you should have a clear and concise idea summarized in a few sentences that include what you want children to learn and how you develop your teaching practices to achieve that.
+Your answer to this question will tell the interviewer if your teaching approach is aligned with the values and practices at their program.
+If an interviewer asks you about your teaching approach, have a clear and concise idea summarized in a few sentences that includes what you want children to learn and how you develop your teaching strategies to achieve that.

 What do children need during their preschool years?

-When answering questions related to children's needs, you must show not only a deep understanding of the developmentally appropriate milestones children should meet at this age, but also a commitment to helping them achieve progress toward those goals.
+When answering questions related to children's needs, you must show not only a deep understanding of the developmentally appropriate milestones children are expected to meet at this age, but also a commitment to helping them achieve progress toward those goals.

 This is where you can highlight your knowledge about specific activities you would implement that support children in their development.
 It is also important to mention that every child develops in their own way, and that your approach also takes each child’s unique needs into account.